Tearsheet

 John C. Pfeifer, President and Chief Executive Officer

-John C. Pfeifer has served as Oshkosh Corporation's President and Chief Executive Officer and a board member since April 2021.
-He joined Oshkosh in 2019 as President and Chief Operating Officer.
-Prior to joining Oshkosh, Mr. Pfeifer spent 13 years with Brunswick Corporation, where his roles included Senior Vice President and President of Mercury Marine, a global leader in marine propulsion systems, parts and accessories.
-He also served as President of Brunswick Marine in Europe, the Middle East and Africa, and President of the Brunswick Asia Pacific Group.
-Earlier in his career, he held executive and general management positions with ITT Corporation and Milacron, Inc.
+Mr. Pfeifer has served as President and Chief Executive Officer of Oshkosh Corporation since April 2021, having joined the company in 2019 and previously holding the role of President and Chief Operating Officer from May 2020 to April 2021.
+Prior to his time at Oshkosh, he spent 13 years with Brunswick Corporation, where he was most recently the Senior Vice President and President of Mercury Marine.
+His tenure at Brunswick also included leadership roles as President of Brunswick Marine in Europe, the Middle East and Africa, and President of the Brunswick Asia Pacific Group.
+Earlier in his career, Mr. Pfeifer held executive and general management positions with ITT Corporation and Milacron, Inc. He currently serves on the boards of James Hardie Industries plc, Froedtert ThedaCare Health, Inc., the National Exchange Bank and Trust, and the National Association of Manufacturers.

 Matthew Field, Executive Vice President and Chief Financial Officer

-Ignacio A. Cortina, Executive Vice President, Chief Legal and Administrative Officer
+Ignacio Cortina, Executive Vice President, Chief Legal and Administrative Officer

 Mahesh Narang, Executive Vice President and President, Access

-Mahesh Narang is Oshkosh Corporation's Executive Vice President and President, Access, a position he has held since November 2023.
-In this role, Mr. Narang is responsible for leading all aspects of the company's Access segment, which includes the JLG and Jerr-Dan brands.
-He previously served as Vice President and President of Components at Cummins Inc. from 2021 to October 2023.
-At Cummins, he was responsible for strategic direction and led operational aspects of the global Components business, including the acquisition and integration of several companies.
+Mr. Narang was appointed Executive Vice President and President, Access, at Oshkosh Corporation in November 2023.
+In this role, he is responsible for leading all aspects of the company's Access segment, which includes JLG and Jerr-Dan.
+Prior to joining Oshkosh, Mr. Narang served as Vice President and President of Components at Cummins Inc. from 2021 to October 2023, where he developed strategic direction and led operational aspects of the global Components business, including leading the acquisition and integration of several companies.
+He held various cross-functional positions of increasing responsibility during his long career at Cummins, starting in 2003.

 ```